What does license revocation entail?

 However, if you end up causing injury or death behind the wheel while driving with a suspended or revoked license, the court will charge you with a felony.
 If you’re convicted, you could be facing up to 15 years in prison and a fine of up to $10,000.
 Your vehicle may be forfeited to the state as well, which is an additional financial loss.

 If you’ve been accused of driving on a suspended license, or you need your license reinstated, speak with me in a free strategy session.
-As a Farmington Hills suspended license attorney with more than 17 years of experience, I can help you understand your options and protect your interests.
+As a Farmington Hills suspended license attorney with nearly two decades of experience, I can help you understand your options and protect your interests.